5 Best WordPress Accordion Plugins (Tested for 2026)

 5. Built-In WordPress Accordion (No Plugin Required)

-Before installing a plugin, it’s worth noting that WordPress includes a built-in way to create simple accordions using the Details block in the block editor.
+Before installing anything, it’s worth knowing that WordPress already ships with a built-in accordion: the Details block in the block editor (added in WordPress 6.3).

 This native accordion relies on the HTML <details> and <summary> tags rather than JavaScript.
 You add it by inserting a Details block, setting the summary text as the clickable heading, and placing your content inside.
 There’s even an option to have the accordion open by default.